solliancenet/microsoft-mysql-developer-guide/08_Performance/08_03_Azure_Content_Delivery_Network.md

 ![This image demonstrates how Azure CDN POPs optimize content delivery.](./media/cdn-overview.png "Azure CDN POP static content delivery")

-Azure CDN also supports dynamic site acceleration, optimizing the network path from clients to the server through POP sites, prefetches images and scripts, and more.
+Azure CDN also supports dynamic site acceleration, optimizing the network path from clients to the server through POP sites, pre-fetches images and scripts, and more.

 ### Using Azure CDN in Web Apps